ValoCookie/osu-Requests/README.md

 The idea is pretty straightforward: viewers paste an osu! beatmap link in Twitch chat, the app picks it up, adds it to a queue, grabs the map information and requested mods, and sends accepted requests directly to the osu! account you connected.

-## ⚠️ Current Windows build
+## 🪟 Current Windows build

-The Microsoft Store release has passed certification and is currently being published.
-Version **1.0.2.0** is the current update build with the latest desktop changes.
+osu!
+Requests is now available on the **Microsoft Store**. 🎉

+The Store version is the recommended way to install the app, since it is distributed through Microsoft's trusted Store infrastructure.

+A new update, **version 1.0.2.0**, is currently going through Microsoft certification.
+It includes the latest Request History, startup/tray, queue and usability improvements described below.

-The GitHub `.exe` may also be available as an unsigned build.
+The GitHub `.exe` may still be available for testing, but it is unsigned.
 Because of that, Windows SmartScreen or Smart App Control may warn about it or block it on some PCs.

-That warning is related to the build not being signed/reputed yet; it does not automatically mean Windows found malware.
+That warning is related to the GitHub build not being signed/reputed; it does not automatically mean Windows found malware.

-Please only download builds from this page.

-I don't recommend turning off Windows security features just to run the app.
-The Microsoft Store version is the normal/recommended install once it is available in your region.
+I don't recommend turning off Windows security features just to run the GitHub build.
+For most users, the Microsoft Store version is the recommended install.

 ---